watterott/RPi-Display/README.md

 ### How to switch the console back to HDMI?
 Run ```con2fbmap 1 0``` and to switch back ```con2fbmap 1 1```.

+### Does the display work with [Raspbmc](http://www.raspbmc.com)?
+Yes, the FBTFT framebuffer can be installed on Raspbmc and the HDMI output can be mirrored to the display using fbcp.

 ### How to install and run SqueezePlay on the display?